Mcpeking18/YTDL/README.md

 # Youtube Downloader 🎯

-A mp4 and mp3 downloader using ffmpeg and ytdl module in python
+A mp4 downloader using ffmpeg and ytdl module in python

 ## Future Plans

+add a gui
+add a choice to download a quality add choice to just download mp3

 ---

 ## Author

-**MCPEKING18** — Learning Python one quiz at a time! 🐍
+**MCPEKING18** — Learning Python one Projekt at a time! 🐍